 - Select the region of the NAT Gateway.

-Select the private IP of the ECS instance to access the Internet.
-You can specify the private IP in the following ways:
+Configuration Description Public IP Select a public IP address.Note An IP address that is already being used in an SNAT entry cannot be selected.
+Private IP Select the private IP address of the ECS instance to access the Internet.
+You can specify the private IP address in the following ways:

-- Manually Input: Enter the private IP that you want to map.
+Manually Input: Enter the private IP address that you want to map.

 Port Settings DNAT supports IP mapping and port mapping.
 Select a mapping method: